v-p-b/ivmi/README.md

 OS support
 ----------

-As libvmi allows access to raw guest memory and registers it is posibble to implement any OS dependent functionality at client side.
+As LibVMI allows access to raw guest memory and registers it is posibble to implement any OS dependent functionality at client side.
 In practice, DRAKVUF supports 32 and 64-bit Windows 7 and Linux.
 High level utility functions in iVMI were tested with Windows guests.

 At server side Linux on Xen is supported.